enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 Solution: Top content creators often publish multiple snippets of ideas on twitter/tiktok as they work on a piece of content.
 They use it to assess their virality.
 These are called intermediate packages.
 If they get a ton of engagement, that means there's something out there and they should dig in.

 ---------------------------------------------------
-After doing it for sometimes, two things will happen:
-1. you'll publish more consistently to your audience (with less work)
-2. You'll accumulate a lot of ready-to-use packages of content that can be fused into full-length content, repurposed, and easily unders
+This makes sure that when they're done with a video, they know if their audience will like it.
+But even better!
+It give them a lot of small intermediate packages that can be:
+1. fused in to a full length video
+2. repurpose into articles, other videos
+3. Or ressources for future works.

+If you wanna create your own content maschine, I recommend the book by Tiago Forte: BASB Where I got all those ideas!

 # Levels of listening
 I arrived in Germany a year ago with a B2-level.
 I could already watch movies without subtiles, read book and even have conversation with native speakers.
 Few days after I had my first conflict with a German.
 My landlorrd refused to check my heather and I was freezing cold.
 It was like..
 7 degrees.
 Extremely cold for someone leaving in "sub tropical".
 Even though I could handle my lectures very well, I couldn't even understand what the fuck he was talking about.